-We have bought the lie that spending our paycheck is more noble than saving it.
+We have bought the lie that spending our paycheck is nobler than saving it.
 That having things is better than having safety.
 Wait, we should have safety……what is safety?

 Here's a reality check for you – your income is not guaranteed.
 Never was, never will be.

-In the early 1980's my mom was a GTE phone operator (back when you pressed “0” for live person to connect your long distance call).
+In the early 1980s my mom was a GTE phone operator (back when you pressed “0” for a live person to connect your long-distance call).
 It was a well paying, secure job.
 That was until 1986 when Operators became a thing of the past.
 Her well paying, retire-from-here-some-day job was suddenly gone.

 We can all share stories of people we know or even of our own that echo this same type of situation.

 Yet most of us go on living life, spending money, and never giving a thought to the idea that saving money is not a “some day dream” but a right now reality.